 Leak set the table for another quarterback ranked higher on this list, but he made his own mark on the SEC.
 Leak led Florida to a 13-1 record as a senior in 2006, the program’s first SEC Championship since 2000, and a BCS National Championship — Leak was named the title game’s Offensive MVP.
 During his career, Leak broke Florida records for completions (895), attempts (1,458) and passing yards (11,213), all of which still rank top five in conference history.

 Leak gets overshadowed for his successor, but he deserves a place among SEC royalty.

 8. Aaron Murray, Georgia

 The SEC’s best statistical passer would be ranked higher if it weren’t for his teams going 1-3 in bowl games and amassing a career record of 36-18.
 Murray was a model of consistency, finishing all four of his seasons with over 3,000 passing yards.
-Murray is the SEC career leader in completions, attempts, passing yards, and passing touchdowns, making him the fifth rated passer in conference history.
+Murray is the SEC career leader in completions, attempts, passing yards and passing touchdowns.

 They say numbers never lie.
 In this case, however, Murray’s play only earned him a Capital One Bowl MVP award in 2013 and one second-team All-SEC honor from the Associated Press.